 Camera Locks Up – Mostly Fixed

 I still get a lot of lockups.
 I don’t think it’s from the memory card because I was even getting them when shooting internally.
-Sometimes the camera even stalls when coming out of sleep mode and the shutter will often have huge delays when trying to take a picture after the camera was sleeping.
+Sometimes the camera even stalls when coming out of sleep mode and the shutter will often have huge delays when trying to take a picture after the camera is sleeping.

 Also, the camera once would just not let me shoot at all.
 It was about 104 degrees out in the California desert ( a normal day in the California Summer), and I could not get the camera to take a picture.
 I’m thinking it overheated, but it didn’t give me any overheating warning.
 So adding an overheating warning would be nice.